-There are a heap of factors that can impact on the foreign exchange market and currency exchange rates, from politics to the weather.
-While we can't predict how these factors will impact the market, we can have a look at what is happening in the world and the impact it has had on foreign currency so far.
+From politics to weather, plenty of factors can impact the foreign exchange market and currency exchange rates.
+While we can't predict exactly how these factors will impact the market, we can look at what’s happening around the globe and speculate how these events may affect currency markets.

-Here is a snapshot of what's been happening in the world of foreign currency recently, and if any of these changes have had an impact on your travel money, our Travel Money FXperts will gladly help you with any further information you may need.
+To keep you up to speed, we’ve created a snapshot of what's been happening in the world of foreign currency.
+If any of these changes have impacted your travel plans,, our Travel Money FXperts will gladly provide you with any further information.

-Set to be in circulation from 20 September 2017, the new $10 Aussie banknote will offer the same features found in last year's new $5 note.
-This includes world-leading security benefits such a clear top-to-bottom window, a rolling colour effect, a reversing number 10, and a tactile feature so that the note can be recognised by vision-impaired members of the community.
+Released in September 2017, the new $10 Aussie banknote offers the same features found in 2016’s new $5 note.
+This includes world-leading security benefits such a clear top-to-bottom window, a rolling colour effect, a reversing number 10, and a tactile feature so the note can be recognised by vision-impaired members of the community.

-If you want to receive more helpful foreign currency news, travel money tips or exclusive offers, delivered straight to your inbox, you can join the Travel Money Club today for free.
+If you want to receive more helpful foreign currency news, travel money tips and exclusive offers delivered straight to your inbox, join the Travel Money Club today for free.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.